LLM4Rocq/Putnam2025-Rocq/README.md

 `coq-lsp` is in there not as an editor tool but because it ships the `pet` binary that `verify.py` drives.

-The versions are not incidental. `coq-coquelicot` (needed by B2) requires `coq-mathcomp-ssreflect >= 1.6` with no upper bound, but does **not** build against MathComp 2.6.0 — `theories/Rcomplements.v` fails with *"Goal is not an equation"*.
-Holding MathComp at 2.5.0 is what makes Coquelicot and A5's `mathcomp-eulerian` coexist, and 2.5.0 is also the version A5 was verified against.

 And the Python side (3.11+):